The Account Settings area is where you can view your account's subscription information and customize several aspects of your account.

 - Enabling this option will allow you to install and use our ADI service.
-Upon enabling and updating your account settings, you will see an additional tab under users for ADI.
+Upon enabling and updating your Account Settings, you will see an additional tab beneath the Users tab for ADI.

 - Test Mode is enabled by default and should be kept on until you are satisfied with the results of your ADI behavior.
 You can view the details of your sync (and what would have occurred if test mode was "off") under the Users-->ADI tab of your console.

 - If your users are split between multiple domain sources, enabling this option will allow you add the root domain to each of the AD-synced group names in the KnowBe4 console so that you can better organize your users.

 - See: FAQ: Show Group Domain

 - You'll need to download and install this to run ADI.